AdobeDocs/learning-manager.en/help/migrated/administrators/feature-summary/billing-management.md

 1. On the page that displays, you can view the following:

-   a.      **Overall usage:** You can check the total number of active users, users who are consuming Learning Manager in a month, and the number of users who have not yet signed up for any course.
+   * **Overall usage:** You can check the total number of active users, users who are consuming Learning Manager in a month, and the number of users who have not yet signed up for any course.

-   b.      **Monthly usage:** You can see a table of unique active users per month.
+   * **Monthly usage:** You can see a table of unique active users per month.

 ## Download usage report {#downloadusagereport}